polycrate/polycrate/README.md

 - Make sure the workspace is clean: `git status`
 - Once the workspace is clean, run `make next` to see the next computed version
+- If everything fits, run `make tag` - this will create and push a new tag
+- Next, run `make release`